altocodenl/tagaway/readme.md

    6. `request invite`: calls `post /requestInvite`.
 Calls `snackbar` with either an error or a success message.

 4. Pics
    1. `change State.page`:if current page is not `pivs`, it does nothing.
 If there's no `Data.account`, it invokes `query account`.
-If there's no `State.query`, it initializes it to `{tags: [], sort: 'newest', nPivs: H.computeBaseNPivs ()}`; otherwise, it invokes `query pivs true`.
+If there's no `State.query`, it initializes it to `{tags: [], sort: 'newest'}`; otherwise, it invokes `query pivs true`.
 It also triggers a `change` in `State.selected` to mark the selected pivs if coming back from another view.
-   2. `change State.query`: if the path to the change is just `State` object (which only happens during initialization or logout), or `State.query.recentlyTagged`, we ignore it. if the change is to either `State.query`, `State.query.tags` or `State.query.sort`, we directly set `State.query.nPivs` to the number of pivs returned by `H.computeBaseNPivs` (we don't do it through an event because we want to avoid that call also invoking `query pivs`) and invoke `update queryURL`.
-We then invoke `query pivs true`.
-If the change is on `State.query.nPivs`, the only thing that will happen is that `query pivs true` will be invoked.
+   2. `change State.query`:
+      - If the path to the change is just `State` object (which only happens during initialization or logout), or `State.query.recentlyTagged`, we don't do anything.
+      - If the change is to `State.query.tags` or `State.query.sort`, we directly remove `State.query.fromDate` - this is done without an event to avoid triggering a `change` on `State.query.fromDate` and from there a call to `query pivs`.
+      - We invoke `update queryURL` or `update queryURL true` - the latter will only be the case if what changes is `State.query.fromDate`.
+      - If what changes is `State.query.fromDate`, we determine whether the amount of pivs in `Data.pivs` is enough or whether we need to invoke `query pivs`.
+If 1) there's already no more pivs in the query (as per `Data.pivTotal`) than we currently have loaded, or 2) the amount of pivs is enough to fill two entire screens below what's currently shown, then the responder will not do anything else.
+      - It invokes `query pivs true`.
    3. `change State.selected`: if current page is not `pivs`, it does nothing.
 Adds & removes classes from `#pics`, adds & removes `selected` class from pivs in `views.grid` (this is done here for performance purposes, instead of making `views.grid` redraw itself when the `State.selected` changes)  and optionally removes `State.untag`.
 If there are no more pivs selected and `State.query.recentlyTagged` is set, we `rem` it and invoke `snackbar`.
    4. `change State.untag`: adds & removes classes from `#pics`; if `State.selected` is empty, it will only remove classes, not add them.
    5. `query pivs`:
       - If `State.query` is not set, does nothing.
       - If `State.querying` is `true` and the second argument passed to the responder is not truthy, it does nothing (since there's a query already ongoing); otherwise it sets it `State.querying` to `true`.
       - If `State.queryRefresh` is set, it removes it and invokes `clearTimeout` on it.
-      - Invokes `post query`, using `State.query` and `State.nPivs`.
+      - Invokes `post query`, using `State.query`.
+If `State.query.fromDate` is `undefined`, it will instead call the endpoint using the parameter `from` set to `1`.
+The `to` parameter will always be `H.computeBaseNPivs () * 3`.
-      - Once the query is done, if `State.query` changed while the query was being done, it retries the query by calling `query pivs updateSelected true`; in this case, the second argument, `retry`, will override the block to all other queries done by `State.querying`.
+      - Once the query is done, if `State.query.tags` or `State.query.sort` changed while the query was being done (but not if `State.query.fromDate` changes), it retries the query by calling `query pivs updateSelected true`; in this case, the second argument, `retry`, will override the block to all other queries done by `State.querying`.
       - If we're here, the query didn't change, so there is no need to retry it.
 It sets again `State.querying` to `false`.
       - If the query returned an error, it invokes `snackbar` and doesn't do anything else.
       - Invokes `query tags`.
       - If the query contains a year tag, a second query equal to the current query minus the month tags will be performed to the server and the returned `queryTags` field will be set in `Data.monthTags` (just the tags, not the number of pivs for each); if the query does not contain a year tag, it will remove `Data.monthTags`.
 If this query fails, an error will be printed, but the responder will continue executing the rest of the logic.
       - It sets `Data.queryTags`and `Data.pivTotal` based on the result of the query.
       - If `body.refreshQuery` is set to true, it will set `State.querying` to a timeout that invokes `query pivs` after 1500ms.
-      - If `State.query.nPivs` is set to the number of pivs required by `H.computeBaseNPivs` or less (it will be less if the query only returns less than what's returned by H.computeBaseNPivs), the latest query is a new one, so the responder will scroll the screen back to the top.
       - If it receives a truthy first argument (`updateSelected`), it updates `State.selected` to filter out those pivs that are no longer returned by the current query.
 If it updates `State.selected`, it does so directly without an event; the `change` event will be fired afterwards in the responder logic.
       - It sets `State.chunks` to the output of `H.computeChunks`.
       - It invokes `scroll` since that will match a responder that calculates chunk visibility.
+      - If `State.query.fromDate` is absent from the original query, we scroll to the top.
+      - If `State.query.fromDate` is present, we find the first piv that has a `date` (or `dateup`, if `query.sort` is `upload`) that's the same as `query.fromDate`.
+Then, if its `start` coordinate is greater than the Y-coordinate currently displayed, we scroll down to it within a timeout set to 0ms (if we don't set the timeout, the scroll won't happen since the pivs have to first be placed in the DOM through `set Data.pivs`).
+The purpose of this scroll is to scroll down to the position detemrined by `fromDate`; this should only happen when the user enters to the app through a previous URL that contained a `fromDate` parameter.
       - If `State.open` is not set, it will set `Data.pivs` to the pivs returned by the query and, if `updateSelected` is enabled, it will then invoke `change` on `State.selected`.
 If we entered this conditional, the responder won't do anything else.
       - If we're here, `State.open` is set.
 We check whether the piv previously opened is still on the list of pivs returned by the query.
 If it is no longer in the query, it invokes `Data.pivs` and if `updateSelected` is enabled, it will then invoke `change` on `State.selected`.
 It will also invoke `exit fullscreen`.,If we entered this conditional, the responder won't do anything else.
       - If we're here, `State.open` is set and the piv previously opened is still contained in the current query.
 It will first set `State.open` and `Data.pivs` directly, without using events; it will then fire `change` events on both `State.open` and `Data.pivs`.
 Finally, if `updateSelected` is enabled, it will then invoke `change` on `State.selected`.